 • A twisting of your dog’s stomach, called gastric dilatation volvulus (GDV) – which can even send your dog into shock.

 ⚠️ All of which count as a medical emergency that needs immediate attention.
-Plus, there isn’t one specific food that causes dog bloat.2 What’s important is HOW your buddy’s eaten it – which we’ll cover just a bit further below.
+There also isn’t one specific food that causes dog bloat.2 What’s important is HOW your buddy’s eaten it.

 Dog bloat symptoms: What to watch out for